jaa1809/Blueberry-Winery-ML-Logistic-Regression/README.md

-# Blueberry-Winery-Project
+# Blueberry-Winery-Project ML Classification
-White and Red Wines quality analysis
+White and Red Wines quality analysis with ML classification

 **Data from Vinho Verde**
 I received 2 dataset of white wine and red wine samples from Vinho Verde